InnovaCo/play2memcached/README.md

 	Memcached.setAsync(data.key, data.value.get)
 	Memcached.removeAsync(data.key)

-You can find example app in examples/hello
+You can find full working example app in examples/hello.

 # Restrictions
-Currently this testd and works with string data using play 2.2
+Currently this tested and works with string data using play 2.2.